WildDogTeam/lib-ios-wildgeo/README.md

 #### Retrieving a location

 Retrieving locations happens with callbacks.
-If the key is not present in WilddogGeo, the callback will be called with `nil`.
+If the key is not present in WildGeo, the callback will be called with `nil`.
 If an error occurred, the callback is passed the error and the location will be `nil`.

 ##### Objective-C